 Sunflower Thai Restaurant

 Here’s a little secret: one of Auckland’s most well-known restaurants actually has a set vegan menu.
 Quay Street’s Ebisu serves up contemporary Japanese cuisine in a luxurious way.
 The sun shines through over the Auckland Harbour into the black, brown, and white interior of the glass restaurant.
 With impeccable service, Ebisu caters to vegans with a separate set dinner menu designed especially for plant-eaters.
 For starters you’ll be served smoked sea salt edamame, tofu and wakame seaweed miso, and housemade pickles.
 Follow with avocado vegetable rolls and tempura, miso-glazed eggplant, and asparagus with yuzu hollandaise.
 The final savoury dish is teriyaki tofu with black miso jam and a shredded cabbage salad.
 Every dish is matched individually with a Sake to complement the flavours and ingredients.
-For the finale, raspberry sorbet and blueberries coulis.
-The menu remains elegantly in line with the traditional non-vegan Ebisu menu and keeps vegans feeling included at the table.
+For the finale, raspberry sorbet and blueberry coulis.
+The menu remains elegantly in-line with the traditional non-vegan Ebisu menu and keeps vegans feeling included at the table.

 If a taste of the Mediterranean is what you’re after, Petra Shawarma has your vegan needs covered.
-The Kingsland eatery stays true to the classics, with both meat and vegan options.
+The Kingsland eatery stays true to the classics, offering both meat and vegan options.
 Inside, Petra Shawarma has a relaxed, homely feel about it, with Mediterranean art covering the walls and comfy wooden chairs and tables to dine at.
-Eight out of the nine starters are vegan, with the invitation to go tapas-style for entre.
-Hummus, tabouleh, fatoush, baba ganoush, and falafel are the crowd favourites.
+Eight out of the nine starters are vegan, with the invitation to go tapas-style for your entrees.
+Hummus, tabouleh, fatoush, baba ganoush, and falafel are crowd favourites.
 For mains, opting for the vegetarian menu over the ordinary one allows for almost every item to be made vegan.
 On the menu, you’ll find flavoursome dishes such as falafel on rice with hummus, chilli dressed petra shaw and fatat eggplant with fresh bread and eggplants.
-Or try it all with the mixed platter including falafel, hummus, halloumi, salad, and petra bread.
+Or try it all with the mixed platter including falafel, hummus, salad, and petra bread.
 To top it off, all the desserts are vegan as well.
-From the baklava, filo pastry filled with nuts and sweet syrup, to the Arabic pistachio ice cream there's something for everyone.
+From the baklava—filo pastry filled with nuts and sweet syrup, to the Arabic pistachio ice cream there's something for everyone.

 Grey Lynn resident, Big Sur, pride themselves on using fresh, homegrown produce, and thus have created an extensive vegetarian and vegan menu.
-The eatery’s interior has a relaxed and warm feel to it, with soft lighting to soak away your stress from the day.
-An outdoor courtyard at the rear of the restaurant to allow diners a sunny spot to hang out.
+The eatery’s interior has a relaxed and warm feel, with soft lighting to soak away your stress from the day.
+An outdoor courtyard at the rear of the restaurant allows diners a sunny spot to hang out.
 The menu incorporates cultures from across the globe.
-From the kimchi bowl full of hot and sour broth, rice vermicelli noodles, and tofu to the Turkish garden of cabbage cups packed with pumpkin seed falafel, red quinoa, charred corn, and cumin tahini dressing.
+From the kimchi bowl full of hot and sour broth, rice vermicelli noodles and tofu to the Turkish garden of cabbage cups packed with pumpkin seed falafel, red quinoa, charred corn, and cumin tahini dressing.
 If you’re looking for more of a classic dish, the good morning granola is a favourite amongst diners.
 Nuts, seeds, and grains in a spiced apple sauce and seasonal fruit to start your day the right way.
 Pro tip—grab one of Big Sur’s matcha or turmeric lattes on the side, your body will thank you.

-Lord Of The Fries
+Lord of the Fries